UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Methodology

 \section{Methodology}

-The framework for constructing high-fidelity digital twins (HiFi DTs) for LiDAR-based perception comprises five structured stages, .Each stage incorporates specific tools and best practices for creating accurate synthetic environments.
-An overview of the framework is presented in Figure~\ref{fig:framework_for_hifi_dt}.
+Our method for constructing high-fidelity digital twins (HiFi DTs) for LiDAR-based perception comprises five structured stages.
+Each stage incorporates specific tools and best practices for constructing HiFi DTs.
+An overview of the stages is presented in Fig.~\ref{fig:framework_for_hifi_dt}.